Types of Mortgages Explained & How to Choose the Right One

 A standard variable rate mortgage is the type of variable rate mortgage you’ll usually be moved to when your fixed rate, tracker or discounted mortgage deal ends.

-• However, they can be extremely expensive, and you may be able to save a significant amount each month by remortgaging.
+• However, they can be very expensive, and you may be able to save a significant amount each month by remortgaging.

-Also, if your current mortgage deal ends in the next six months, start investigating your remortgage options ASAP, to avoid rolling onto your lender’s SVR when your current deal ends.
+If your current mortgage deal ends in the next six months, start investigating your remortgage options ASAP, to reduce the chance of rolling onto your lender’s SVR when your current deal ends.

-To help you understand the types of mortgages available and find the best mortgage for you, speak to a fee-free mortgage advisor today.
+To help you understand the types of mortgages available and find the best mortgage for you, get fee-free mortgage advice today.

 How long do you want your mortgage deal for?